David Warren served in several US Army units from 1982 to 2001 beginning as a forward observer and ending in Airborne Civil Affairs.

 The Height of the Cold War

-- In 1982 I was seventeen years old when I arrived in Neu Ulm, Germany.
-Fresh out of basic training from Fort Sill, Oklahoma, this was the first time I was on my own, not that as property of the U.S. Government you are really ever on your own.
-I learned a lot, much of it the hard way but definitely amusing as I look back in time.
+- I was only seventeen when I arrived in Neu Ulm, Germany.
+Fresh out of basic training from Fort Sill, Oklahoma.
+I learned a lot, much of it the hard way.

-- As was customary for all the newbies’ I remember literally crawling back onto the base in Neu Ulm after having been introduced to German beer.
-Thankfully antics such as those are not so common anymore.
-It’s no wonder that some of the German people had their reservations about G.I.s’.
-I recall most of the German people as very helpful and friendly and enjoyed my time there.
-There were often crowds outside our post protesting Pershing missiles but no one I met in Germany ever held it personally against me.
+- As was customary for newbies’ I remember crawling back onto the base in Neu Ulm after being introduced to German beer.
+It’s no wonder that German people had reservations about us G.I.s’.
+There were often crowds outside our post protesting our Pershing missiles.

 - As I had always thrived on learning I loved the first few months of duty.
-They had classes for new soldiers, we learned some basic language skills, cultural differences, and I got my German driver’s license which I believe was more of an American piece of paper that gave us the right to drive.
-The Autobahn, that brings back some memories but as I can see I’ll never fit everything I’d like into this hub.
+They had classes for new soldiers, we learned some basic language skills, cultural differences, and I got my German driver’s license.
+The Autobahn, that brings back some memories, but I'll save that for another hub.

-- Let me just say that as there were no speed limits the German Polizei were accustomed to yelling, “Slow down G.I.” through handheld megaphones.
+- As there were no speed limits the German Polizei were accustomed to yelling, “Slow down G.I.” through handheld megaphones.

-- Again I am amazed at how well we were treated considering the sometimes rampant lack of maturity.
+- I am amazed at how well we were treated considering the rampant lack of maturity amongst our ranks.
 I took several classes via the University of Maryland while in Neu Ulm.
-The most memorable was American History, taught by a professor who had some very opposing views of U.S. politics.
+The most memorable was American History, taught by a professor who held some highly opposing views of U.S. politics.
 It was interesting to get a different perspective of American government from a foreign professor.

-- As an avid amateur photographer I was broke most of the time.
+- As an amateur photographer I was broke most of the time.
 I recall spending as much as I made in a month on film and processing on more than a few occasions.
-I have to laugh as I can take pictures all day now without spending a dime, certainly has made photography much more affordable.
+I have to laugh as I can take digital pics all day without spending a dime, certainly has made photography more affordable.

 - We spent an extraordinary amount of time out in the field on live fire exercises.
-Cold war veterans deserve more recognition for the conditions and missions, often dangerous, that they endured.
+Cold war veterans deserve more recognition for the conditions, missions, often dangerous, that they endured.
 It was indeed a thankless job.